-AEGCo and other AEP subsidiaries are no longer subject to U.S. federal examination for years before 2001.
-AEGCo and other AEP subsidiaries have completed the exam for the years 2001 through 2006 and have issues that are being pursued at the appeals level.
-The years 2007 and 2008 are currently under examination.
+AEGCo and other AEP subsidiaries are no longer subject to U.S. federal examination for years before 2009.
+AEGCo and other AEP subsidiaries completed the examination of the years 2007 and 2008 in April 2011 and settled all outstanding issues on appeal for the years 2001 through 2006 in October 2011.
+The settlements did not have a material impact on AEGCo and other AEP subsidiaries' net income, cash flows or financial condition.
+The IRS examination of years 2009 and 2010 started in October 2011.
 Although the outcome of tax audits is uncertain, in management's opinion, adequate provisions for federal income taxes have been made for potential liabilities resulting from such matters.
 In addition, AEGCo accrues interest on these uncertain tax positions.
-Management is not aware of any issues for open tax years that upon final resolution are expected to have a material adverse effect on net income.
+Management is not aware of any issues for open tax years that upon final resolution are expected to have a material effect on net income.

-AEGCo, along with other AEP subsidiaries, files income tax returns in various state and local jurisdictions.
+AEGCo and other AEP subsidiaries file income tax returns in various state and local jurisdictions.
 These taxing authorities routinely examine the tax returns and AEGCo and other AEP subsidiaries are currently under examination in several state and local jurisdictions.
 Management believes that previously filed tax returns have positions that may be challenged by these tax authorities.
 However, management believes that adequate provisions for income taxes have been made for potential liabilities resulting from such challenges and that the ultimate resolution of these audits will not materially impact net income.
 With few exceptions, AEGCo is no longer subject to state or local income tax examinations by tax authorities for years before 2000.